 And I just love the title screen and its tune.
 Check it out!

-Even in a PC speaker, this little tune is great!
+Even on a PC speaker, this little tune is great!
 And the title screen is quite nice, with the top score and everything as graffiti.
 Better than having the title of the game over a black background.

 In each window, there’s one of the several mini-games waiting for you.
-My favourite ones are the giant cheese room and the one with the fish-bowl.
+My favourite ones are the giant cheese room and the one with the fishbowl.
 I mean, look at the size of that cheese!
 And you have to get the mice that live inside it!
 Holy Cheddar, Batman!

-The gameplay is still pretty solid and believe it or not, this game was programmed to analyse your computer’s speed and run accordingly.
-Yes, you can run this game in a Pentium PC without using any CPU slowing program.
+The gameplay is still pretty solid and believe it or not, this game was programmed to analyse your computer’s speed and run accordingly to it.
+Yes, you can run this game on a Pentium PC without using any CPU slowing program.
 Now that’s impressive!
 And luckily, you can try it on the Internet Archive.

 Well, see you guys around and remember to keep on playing!